+laws, regulations, industry standards

-Compliance with laws, regulations, industry standards 2.1.
-Each party should comply with the data protection/privacy laws, regulations and mandatory industry standards (such as PCI-DSS) that apply to its own operations and activities.
-Supplier's responsibilities 2.2.
-The supplier's responsibilities with respect to data protection/privacy laws that apply specifically to the customer's operations and activities should be reflected as specific operational obligations rather than a general compliance with law obligation.
-Customer's responsibilities 2.3.
-When appropriate, the customer's data protection/privacy compliance activities that are included in the scope of supplier's services should be clearly stated within the contract to avoid misunderstandings or gaps in responsibilities.
-Changes in data protection laws 2.4.
-The contract should provide an equitable mechanism to modify the supplier's contract obligations (and charges, where appropriate) based on changes to data protection/privacy laws that have a material impact on the supplier and/or customer.
-Providing evidence of supplier's compliance 2.5.
-The supplier should not be expected to provide the customer with independent compliance audit reports that contain highly sensitive information and are generally not created for dissemination.
-Rather, the parties should adopt an alternative process by which their respective experts can meet to share appropriate information to give the customer assurances relating to security controls.
-Regulators' review of supplier's compliance 2.6.
-In cases where the customer has an obligation to provide regulators with the suppliers' compliance documentation or where laws or regulations permit regulators to audit the suppliers' compliance with security standards, the contract should address those situations and provide for appropriate safeguards for the supplier's information and operations.
+Compliance with 2.1.
+Each party should comply with the data protection/privacy laws, regulations, and mandatory industry standards (such as PCI-DSS) that apply to its own operations and activities.

+Recipient's responsibilities 2.2.
+The recipient's responsibilities with respect to data protection/privacy laws that apply specifically to the discloser should be reflected as specific operational obligations rather than a general compliance with law obligation.

+Discloser's responsibilities 2.3.
+When appropriate, the discloser's data protection/privacy compliance activities should be clearly stated within the contract to avoid misunderstandings or gaps in responsibilities.

+Changes in data protection laws

+2.4.
+The contract should provide an equitable mechanism to modify the recipient's contract obligations (and charges, where appropriate) based on changes to data protection/privacy laws (e.g., shift away from the EU-US Privacy Shield framework, use of EU Standard Contractual Clauses) that have a material impact on the supplier and/or customer.

+Providing evidence of compliance

+2.5.
+The recipient should not be expected to provide the discloser with independent compliance audit reports that contain highly sensitive information and are generally not created for dissemination.
+Rather, the parties should adopt an alternative process by which their respective experts can meet to share appropriate information to give assurances relating to security controls.

+Regulators' review of compliance 2.6.
+In cases where the discloser has an obligation to provide regulators with the recipients' compliance documentation or where laws or regulations permit regulators to audit the recipients' compliance with security standards, the contract should address those situations and provide for appropriate safeguards for the recipients' information and operations.